toobakhullat21/portfolio/README.md

 ---
 ## Currency exchange system
-In this project, I used the latest exchange rates to convert a given amount in the source-currency to target-currency using Exchange Rates API storing the exchange rates in a PostgreSQL database hosted on AWS.
+In this project, I fetched latest exhange rates using REST APIs and stored them in a PostgreSQL database, hosted on AWS RDB.
+On this, I provided a service that converts an amount from source currency to target currency.
+Additionally, I added a caching layer to imprpve performance for when the database encounters heavy traffic.

  <a href="https://github.com/toobakhullat21/currency_exchange">View code on GitHub</a>